coinos/coinos-ui/doc/i18n-technical.md

-# CoinOS Internationalization - Technical Information
+# coinos Internationalization - Technical Information

 _NOTE: This documentation was written for people with a technical background.
 If you do not have a technical background, consider reading [this guide](./i18n.md) instead._